 Answered By Library Staff

-However, this doesn't mean you can't use Wikipedia to get search term ideas and resources.
-Check the footnotes to see where a Wikipedia article got its information and use that source instead.
-Pay attention to article sections "References" and "See Also" for good leads on sources you might be able to use.
+However, this doesn't mean you can't use Wikipedia to get search term ideas and resource ideas.
+Check the footnotes/references to see where a Wikipedia article got its information and use that source instead to cite from.
+Pay attention to article sections like "References" and "See Also" for good leads on sources you might be able to use.
 Likewise, if a Wikipedia article doesn't have these sections or doesn't have good sources, it's probably better to look elsewhere!
+Many articles on Wikipedia are incomplete or have tags flagging them for things such as bias, too few citations, or lack of relevancy.

-Please see the links and videos below to learn more about how to use Wikipedia for research:
+Please see the links and videos below to learn more about how to use Wikipedia for research and why it is a helpful tool: